dashingsoft/pyarmor/docs/mode.rst

-The disadvantage of this mode is that the items in the ``__dict__`` may not be clean (memory leak) when destroy this module, and global variables only could be created / deteleted in the model level.
+The disadvantage of this mode is that the items in the ``__dict__`` may not be clean (memory leak) when destroy this module, and global variables only could be created / deleted in the model level.

 .. important::